-Concentration, small muscle development, and eye-hand coordination are all essential to reading and writing.
-Activities that promote these skills include baking, braiding, finger crocheting, sewing, modeling with beeswax, crayoning, watercolor painting, and others.
+Concentration, small muscle development and hand-eye coordination are all essential to reading and writing.
+Activities that promote these skills include baking, braiding, finger crocheting, sewing, modeling with beeswax, crayoning, watercolor painting and others.

 A further contribution to language development is our practice of storytelling.
 In this way the child’s memory is developed along with a sense for the beauty and expressiveness of language.
 Some stories are presented as puppet plays.

 Poetry and Singing